 What is Tension Myositis Syndrome?

 Is Tension Myositis Syndrome (TMS) the diagnosis you have been searching for?
 Are you experiencing chronic pain or another chronic condition without a physical cause?
-Have you been looking for answers for months, years or even decades?
+Have you searched for answers for months, years, or even decades?
 If this is the case, you have come to the right place.
 I had chronic fatigue, pain, multiple chemical sensitivities, and several other symptoms for decades before I heard about Tension Myositis Syndrome.

-Learning about TMS has changed my life and I believe it can change yours also.
-Keep reading to find out what TMS is, the causes, the symptoms, and how to cure it.
+Learning about TMS has changed my life, and I believe it can change yours, too.
+Read on to learn what TMS is, its causes, its symptoms, and how to cure it.

 What is Tension Myositis Syndrome?

-Dr. John E. Sarno named TMS.
-He was a Doctor of Rehabilitation Medicine at New York University and was also a physician at the New York University Medical Center.
-Dr. Sarno began to notice a trend in patients who suffered from chronic pain where there was no physical injury.
+Dr. John E. Sarno was the one who named TMS.
+He was a Doctor of Rehabilitation Medicine at New York University and a physician at the New York University Medical Center.
+Dr. Sarno began to notice a trend in patients who suffered from chronic pain without physical injury.
 The brain causes TMS.
 It is just making a mistake.

-The brain can learn pain and it can form into a habit.
-Pain’s function is to keep us safe, but sometimes the brain makes a mistake and interprets safe sensations in our body as dangerous.
+The brain can learn pain and become a habit.
+Pain’s function is to keep us safe, but sometimes, the brain makes a mistake and interprets safe sensations in our body as dangerous.

 What Causes Tension Myositis Syndrome